apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer.md

 It's also not been field tested to the extent of Netflix's committer; consider it the least mature of the committers.

+#### Which Committer to Use?

+The Magic committer should be faster when large quantities of data are written.
+And as tasks do not need to store all generated output locally until they are committed, VMs using the committer do not need to so much storage But the committer needs a "consistent" S3 store (via S3Guard when working with Amazon S3).

+The Staging Committer, in contrast, can write data to a S3 store without any consistency layer.
+It does, however, need local storage large enough to store the output of all active tasks running on the machine.
+The more CPUs and worker processes, the more data generated: the more storage is needed.
+Furthermore, because this data is uploaded in task commit, tasks take longer to commit.

+Finally, note that even though the staging committers don't need a consistent AWS S3 endpoint to commit their work into, chaining a sequence of queries together does meanthat the subsequent readers of work *will* need a consistent listing of the output.
+Which comes from either a consistent store *or* adding a "sufficient" delay between queries for the listing to stabilize.

 ## Enabling a Committer